Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 ## Delete a fixed booking batch

-You can delete an existing fixed booking batch if it is no longer applicable.
+You can delete a fixed posting batch if it is no longer applicable.

 #### Prerequisites